Utah-CS3550-Fall-2023/assignments/hw2.md

   which should use `px`
 - Always use unitless multipliers for `line-height`
 - Do not use any `display` mode except the default and `flex`
+- Do not use tables for layout
 - Do not use any colors besides `black`, `#444`, `gray`, `#ddd`, and `white`, plus `#204a87` and `#b1c3de`
 - Include external fonts using `@import` instead of `<link>` elements.
 - Never use `style` attributes on HTML elements or `<style>` elements.
 - All five HTML pages should share the same CSS file.
 Where page elements are repeated, the same CSS rule should apply on each page.
-- Do not use the `id` attribute.
-Minimize your use of the `class` attribute.
-Prefer selecting this based on tag names and containment.
+- Minimize your use of the `class` and `id` attributes.
+Prefer selecting things based on tag names and containment.
-- Do not use negative `margin` values
+- Do not use negative `margin` values or the `float` or `position` properties.

 You may need to modify your HTML, but you must keep your HTML valid and semantically-meaningful.
 Limit the number of `class` and `id`